tbeaulieu/framebuilder2d/README.md

 This is a react based app built utilizing Konva.
 Feel free to fork or play around with as is.

+FYI this is really out of date and needs major refactoring.

 Live version can be found here: [https://tbeaulieu.github.io/framebuilder2d/](https://tbeaulieu.github.io/framebuilder2d/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).